Timthreetwelve/TrayLauncher/TrayLauncher/ReadMe.txt

 required for every menu item.

 You can separate menu items into groups by placing a Separator between items.
-To add a separator enter separator in the Menu Item Text field and supply a value in the position field.
+To add a separator enter "Separator" in the Menu Item Text field and supply a value in the position field.
 Alternately use the predefined separator from the drop-down discussed in the next paragraph.
 The other fields are ignored for a separator.
 Note that tooltips are not visible for separators.
 Separators appear grayed out in the main window as a visual cue.